Glyptodon: Posture

 Several interpretations of glyptodontine posture have been made, starting with those by Richard Owen in 1841 using comparative anatomy.
 Owen theorized that the phalanges were weight-bearing due to their short and broad physiology, in addition to evidence provided in the postcranial skeleton.
 It was also proposed that an upright posture was possible for Glyptodon, first by Sénéchal (1865) who stated that the tail could be an equilibrium for the front half of the body as well as a method of supporting the legs.
 Linear measurements were later taken which provided insight into this hypothesis, finding that bipedalism would be possible.
 The patellar articulation with the femur suggests rotation of the lower leg during knee extension and potentially even knee-locking were feasible.

 Trackways

 The first ever glyptodont footprints were recovered from the late Pleistocene Pehuén-Có fossil site, Argentina, and referred to Glyptodon.
-Described as the ichnotaxon Glyptodontichnus pehuencoensis in 2015, the rarity of glyptodont trackways despite their frequency in the fossil record suggests that glyptodonts may have avoided walking on muddy substrates as they'd be especially vulnerable to getting trapped.
+In 2015, these tracks were described as the ichnotaxon Glyptodontichnus pehuencoensis.
+The rarity of glyptodont trackways despite their frequency in the fossil record suggests that glyptodonts may have avoided walking on muddy substrates because they were vulnerable to getting trapped.